Built-in Filters

 split

-Splits a string into a list with the specified separator.
+Splits a string into a list using the specified delimiter.

 {{ path | split(pat="/") }}